slsa-framework/slsa/README.md

 auditability and reliability benefits.
 Overall, SLSA 4 gives the consumer a high degree of confidence that the software has not been tampered with.

-The SLSA level is not transitive [TODO: link to FAQ].
+The SLSA level is not transitive [(see explanation)](https://github.com/olivekl/slsa/tree/wording-updates#q-why-is-slsa-not-transitive).
 It describes the integrity protections of an artifact's build process and top-level source, but nothing about the artifact's dependencies.
 Dependencies have their own SLSA ratings, and it is possible for a SLSA 4 artifact to be built from SLSA 0 dependencies.